governify/bluejay-docs/docs/development/extending-bluejay/adding-new-sources.md

 Now you can develop your own specific fetcher.
 It is very important to understand a few things.
 You will have to create two functions.
 The frist one is ***getInfo***.
 This is the main function.
 It ***MUST*** return a promise and receive the options as a param.
 Optionally (but strongly recommended) you should add another function; ***getData/getDataPaginated***.
 This function only manages retrieving the information by making the http request.
 Please note that you will possibly need to apply the date and pagination filters and the authorization here.

 In case you have more than one metric in your integration, you will also need to manage each type of endpoint.
 There is not any guide which you have to follow a 100%, so make sure to check the other fetchers in order to have an idea of which implementation adapts better to your case.
+You will find some usefull functions in ***./controllers/fetcher/fetcherUtils.js***.

 If you want more information, please click [here](https://github.com/governify/collector-events/blob/main/CONTRIBUTING.md) to see a full example assuming we are adding **Redmine** as a new source to Collector events.